 - You could add other flours like ragi, wheat, or chickpea instead of rice.

-- Fried or raw onions can be used as a stuffing to the dosa and served with Chutney.
+- Fried or raw onions can be used as stuffing for the dosa and served with Chutney.

-- Lastly, I have added green chilies and ginger while grounding the batter.
-This not only adds extra heat and flavor to a dosa but also helps in digestion.
+- Lastly, I added green chilies and ginger while grounding the batter.
+This not only adds extra heat and flavor to a dosa but also helps digestion.

 Ingredients